rejeb/thermalright-lcd-control/README.md

 A Linux application for controlling Thermalright LCD displays with an intuitive graphical interface.

 #### Currently not working - The service will start, USB and HID detection is now working with my device 0402:3922 ALi Corp.
 Xsail being detected, loaded and initalized but still unable to control it.
 The GUI also works but changes are not being sent to the device.
-Test Test

 ![License](https://img.shields.io/badge/license-Apache--2.0-blue.svg)